skip to main content

 Q: Does my student have to take PE?
 Where do we get PE clothes?

 A: PE is REQUIRED of all Freshmen, regardless of their participation in school or club sports.
-After completing one year of PE, students must complete a 2nd year of PE, or the equivalent, in one of three ways during Grades 10, 11 or 12.
+After completing one year of PE, students must complete a 2nd year of PE, or the equivalent, in one of two ways during Grades 10, 11 or 12.
 Option 1: complete a second PE class at Carlmont (PE 2, Dance or Weightlifting) during any subsequent year on campus.
-Option 2: complete a PE course through an accredited institution, such as a community college or online program, which requires prior approval from the student’s counselor.
-Option 3: participate on any of our Carlmont Athletics teams for 3 seasons.
+Option 2: participate on any of our Carlmont Athletics teams for 3 seasons.
 Students cannot earn PE credits through participation in sports outside of Carlmont teams.
-NOTE: rostering on teams during freshman year does not count toward PE Credit.
+NOTE: rostering on teams during freshman year counts as elective credit, but does not count toward PE Credit.

 A: PE clothes must meet the requirements outlined on our department webpage.
 The web page includes a link to purchase Carlmont logo wear that is approved for PE.